mortenjc/Q1/docs/source/disk.rst

 I assume that the byte offset within a track is increasing on every read and also that it wraps around to 0 when reading past the last byte.

+The Q1 system seems to skip the first **2190** bytes on **track 0**, before trying to look for ID and Data records.
+Other offsets (not confirmed) seem to be present for the other tracks.

 Index File